aws-solutions-library-samples/guidance-for-developing-apple-vision-pro-applications-with-unity-on-amazon-ec2/README.md

 To remove all the AWS resources deployed by this sample, please follow these steps:

 1. Set the minimum Jenkins Linux agent fleet size to zero.
-You can set this in the Jenkins cloud configuration UI (Dashboard -> Manage Jenkins -> Nodes -> Configure Clouds).
+You can set this in the Jenkins cloud configuration UI (Dashboard -> Manage Jenkins -> Nodes -> Configure Clouds -> Minimum Cluster Size).
 Please confirm that all Linux nodes have been removed from the Jenkins controller.
+You should wait for at least `Max Idle Minutes Before Scaledown` minutes before nodes will be removed.
     * We need to do this because the [Jenkins EC2 Fleet plugin](https://plugins.jenkins.io/ec2-fleet/) sets the scale-in protection policy of the fleets to enabled, which prevents CFn from deleting the instances.
 2. Run the following command to delete the CloudFormation stack.
     ```sh